duojs/duo/Readme.md

 Duo makes the manifest optional, bundles only the code that you need, has built-in github versioning and supports source transforms.

 Our main goal for Duo was to blend the very best ideas from the [Component](https://github.com/component/component) and [Browserify](https://github.com/substack/node-browserify) package managers.
-I was also inspired by how [Go](http://go-lang.com/) imports dependencies.
+We were also inspired by how [Go](http://go-lang.com/) imports dependencies.

 ## Philosophy